UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

        ![Create new virtual network](images/azs-public-browser-new-virtual-network-blade.png)

    - **Address Space** - The virtual network's address range in CIDR notation.
-This must not overlap the address space of the Azure Stack Hub virtual network address space.
+This must not overlap the address space of the Azure Stack Hub virtual network.

+   - **Subnet Name** - The name of the first subnet within the virtual network.

-   - **Address Range** - The subnet's address range in CIDR notation (for example, 192.168.1.0).
+   - **Subnet Address Range** - The subnet's address range in CIDR notation (for example, 192.168.1.0).
 It must be within the address range of the virtual network.
 It should be noted that the address range of a subnet currently in use cannot be edited.

-   - **Subnet Name** - The name of the first subnet within the virtual network.

         ![Create new virtual network](images/azs-public-browser-new-virtual-network-blade2.png)

-   - **DDoS protection** - Select the DDoS protection you would like.
-For more information, see the [Azure DDoS Protection Standard overview](https://docs.microsoft.com/en-gb/azure/virtual-network/ddos-protection-overview).
+   - **BastionHost** - Select this option to enable BastionHost, which is a new fully platform-managed PaaS service that you provision inside your virtual network.
+It provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over SSL.
+When you connect via Azure Bastion, your virtual machines do not need a public IP address.

+   - **DDoS protection** - Select this option to enable DDoS protection, which is a paid service that offers enhanced DDoS mitigation capabilities via adaptive tuning, attack notification, and telemetry to protect against the impacts of a DDoS attack for all protected resources within this virtual network.
+Basic DDoS protection is integrated into the Azure platform by default and at no additional cost.

    - **Firewall** - Select this option to enable Azure Firewall, which is a managed cloud-based network security service that protects your Azure Virtual Network resources.